arpanisi/UQ_Dynamics/README.md

 Currently supported for coupled oscillator problems such as diffusively coupled Van der Pol Oscillator and diffusively coupled Rossler Attractor

 Updated clustering techniques: New techniques added: louvain method of community detection

+For further support, please email me at arpanmuk@buffalo.edu